-2.26 PEOPLE WITH DISABILITY
+2.26 PEOPLE WITH DISABILITY AND IMPAIRMENT

-- (1) Members are to ensure people with disability, their families and carers, have equitable access to the full range of services, information, opportunities and facilities provided by Tasmania Police. - (2) People with disability include those who have long-term physical, mental, intellectual or sensory impairments, which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others United Nations Convention on the Rights of Persons with Disabilities). - (3) With regard to complaints about police conduct, members are to refer to Abacus 5.25 'Special Assistance Required by Complainants or Witnesses'. - (4) Members can access a register of disability service providers via the Disability Resources Conexus page.
-In circumstances where frontline members cannot access information themselves, Radio Dispatch Services can be contacted for assistance. - (5) Where assistance is required for communication with a person with disability members must be cognisant of any potential legislative and evidential requirements.
-There may be occasions where an associate or family members can assist, however, qualified and independent interpreters should be used in matters of high consequence such as key messages during an emergency or when interviewing an offender or witness for a serious crime.
-Communication issues with a person with disability are distinct from those relating to language barriers, which are covered within 5.4 Interpreters and Translators. - (6) Where possible, a consistent approach should be used when dealing with incidents involving recurring interactions with individuals with disability.
-Individuals who come to the attention of Tasmania Police on a regular basis should be dealt with by members who have prior positive interactions or knowledge of support mechanisms for that person.
-To assist future interactions the attending member should submit an intelligence submission with relevant details, support person, interpreter used, and management information. - (7) Access to facilities within police stations for the purpose of interviewing; regardless of whether the person with disability is a witness, victim or suspect; must be appropriate to the type and level of disability.
-Members should make efforts to address accessibility, considering ramp access, elevators, accessible toilet facilities, lighting and any other specific needs. - (8) A disability information page is available on the DPFEM intranet and provides links to resources and educative materials for members.
+- (1) Members are to ensure people with disability, their families and carers, have equal access to the full range of services, information and facilities provided by Tasmania Police. - (2) People with disability include those who have long-term physical, mental, intellectual or sensory impairments, which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.
+(United Nations Convention on the Rights of Persons with Disabilities) - (3) Members are to refer to the guidelines 'Interacting with People with Disability' and Abacus 5.25 'Special Assistance Required by Complainants or Witnesses'. - (4) The Department of Health and Human Services, Disability Services, may also be contacted during business hours to assist police when dealing with people with disabilities. - (5) If a person is identified as having a disability, appropriate assistance should be secured. - (6) Members should ask the person if they have an advocate or a support person.
+If so, endeavours must be made to contact that person. - (7) If the person has difficulty in communicating or comprehending speech, an interpreter should be arranged (if being interviewed as an offender, an independent interpreter should be sought). - (8) Where possible, a consistent approach should be used when dealing with incidents involving recurring behaviour of a particular individual and, if possible, individuals who come to the attention of Tasmania Police on a regular basis should be dealt with by members who may have had prior dealings and have developed a good rapport or knowledge of support mechanisms for that person.
+To assist future incidents, the details, support person, and management information for such a person should be recorded on an Information Report by the attending member.